johnfelipe/datacamp_data-scientist-python/02-intermediate-python-for-data-science/04-loops/loops-notes.md

 ```

 # Add column (1)

-In the video, Filip showed you how to add the length of the country names of the brics DataFrame in a new column:
+To add the length of the country names of the brics DataFrame in a new column:

-Requirement(s)
 for lab, row in brics.iterrows() :
     brics.loc[lab, "name_length"] = len(row["country"])